• Skip to main content

 Eggs are well-known as a great source of nutrients.
 They even contain some harder to find nutrients, such as vitamin B12, iodine, and vitamin D.

 They also contain choline.
-This is an interesting nutrient that we need, but isn’t all that common in our diets.
+This is an interesting nutrient that we need and don’t consume a large amount of.
 Choline is particularly relevant for our cells and helps with signaling in the brain too.

 Honestly, the choline is reason enough to eat eggs regularly.